Louise Rasmussen: Biography

 Louise was not regarded to be a member of high society nor to have any right to participate in it: she had never been a debutante or formally introduced at the royal court and high society in the way a noblewoman would normally be, and her presence was thereby basically considered to be incognito.
 Frederick did attempt to have Louise formally introduced to high society.
 He introduced her to his step-mother, queen dowager Caroline Amalie, by arranging a formal visit between them, and then demanded that the queen dowager's ladies-in-waiting return the visit to Louise, which was the normal process.
 However, Caroline Amalie stated that she had accepted to receive Louise exclusively to be kind to the king and with the understanding that the visit should be unofficial, and that Louise could thereby not be regarded as formally introduced to society and remained a private person which her ladies-in-waiting had no obligation to visit: she reminded him that no officials had been present at his wedding because he himself had wished it to be an unofficial wedding, and should her ladies visit Louise, the whole matter would become official.
 The letter from the queen dowager was seen as an insult and a rebuff to Louise and enraged Frederick, who refused to give a reply and let the matter drop.

 In 1854, the couple bought the manor, Jægerspris Slot, as a place to spend their private life, and after Frederick's death in 1863, Louise lived a discreet life there.
-In 1873, she founded "Frederick the VII:s Foundation for Poor Women from the Working Class", and the house was called "The Danner House".
 When she died, she left Jægerspris Slot "to the benefit of poor and destitute servant girls" in her last will and testament.
+Her tomb is at the castle.

+In 1873, she founded "Frederick the VII:s Foundation for Poor Women from the Working Class", and the house at 1 Nansengade, Copenhagen, was called "The Danner House".
+In November 2024, Queen Mary of Denmark unveiled a sculpture opposite the Danner House, in honour of Countess Danner.